I want it my way!

 But even knowing this, I still want it my way.

 Way before actually doing it, I'd modelled out how online dating worked, in theory.
-I knew that most messages I'd send to women would be ignored, and that it was a numbers game.
+I knew that most messages I'd send would be ignored, and that it was a numbers game.
 I also had a strong suspicion that certain kinds of messages would have better results.
 However, I still wanted it my way, and still needed to have the experience of having my thoughtful messages ignored, before I finally let go of all of that and accepted the way it actually is.
 And suddenly then the whole thing made much more sense, and then I could think about it and model it well, because I'm no longer getting in my own way, and it's less about me.

 However, even knowing all that, I still rewrote a bunch of blog posts endlessly, and put off making a post to the community, because I want my first post to be good and read by a bunch of people and liked and for it to All Go My Way.